 Here’s what we know about Millennials and Gen Z.

-They’re roughly ages thirty-five and younger.
+They’re born between the years of 1981 and 2012.
 And they’re socially diverse!
 Millennials and Gen Z are much more likely to have friends and family from various cultural and faith backgrounds.

 They’re asking big questions Jesus has answers for: